Click To Open Rate vs Click Through Rate: How to Track the Results of Your Email Marketing Campaigns

 To improve your click-to-open rate, you need to make your email copy scannable.
 Don't merge texts and sections.
 Instead, break up your email copy into bite-sized chunks.
 Use bullet points to highlight key points and ensure each section is structured in the correct order.
 Arrange images in an orderly fashion so your recipients can quickly scan them.

-Here's an example from Glossier, they do well showcasing items they want to promote in an organized structure.
-The last thing you want is for your email to generate a poor click-to-open rate because of a disorganized email copy.
+Here's an example from Glossier, they do well to showcase items they want to promote in an organized structure.
+The last thing you want is your email to generate a poor click-to-open rate because of a disorganized email copy.
 Even if your subject line is compelling enough to get people to open your email, your recipients won't hesitate to bounce if your copy is disorganized and hard to read.

 7. High-quality images